FAQ

 This is important because you should be careful with how many community credits you transfer in.
 This restriction is in place to ensure you don’t neglect your 62 upper division credit requirement.
 The other, perhaps less obvious, lesson is that there’s a line fine between attending community college to save money and transferring after you’ve completed two years worth of credit.
 At some point, it does not become cost-effective anymore because loading up on credits at the community college will not necessarily shorten the time you spend at the four-year institution.
 If you’re trying to figure out when the best time to transfer in is meet with an advisor in our office.

 A minor is a formal course of study in a particular subject.
-Because they typically require 24-32 credits in a subject, they do not go into as much depth or detail as a major would.
-The UO offers about 70 different minors, including the SOJC’s minor in Media Studies.
+Because they typically require 24-40 credits in a subject, they do not go into as much depth or detail as a major would.
+The UO offers about 70 different minors, including the SOJC’s minors in Media Studies, Science Communication and Games Studies.

 Students usually choose a minor for one of two reasons: 1) they may choose something that will complement their major or long-term goals.
 For example, a public relations student interested in non-profit work might choose a non-profit administration minor, or an advertising student interested in design might minor in multimedia.
 2) They may simply be passionate about a subject and want to take courses in it.

 You declare a minor through the department that houses that minor.
-For example, go to the Psychology department to declare the PSY minor, English department to declare the Creative Writing minor, etc. There may be paper or electronic forms you will need to fill out.
-You should also meet with an advisor in that department to make sure you understand the requirements.
+For example, go to the Psychology department to declare the PSY minor, English department to declare the Creative Writing minor, etc. You should also meet with an advisor in that department to make sure you understand the requirements.

-The School of Journalism and Communication has no objections to our students double majoring.
+The SOJC has no objections to our students double majoring.
 In fact, in most cases, we encourage it.
 Remember, we like well-rounded communicators.
 That’s why we have so many non-major requirements.

 The key to doing this all in a reasonable amount of time is to try and overlap requirements as much as possible.
 Work with your advisors regularly and aim to double-dip or triple-dip requirements whenever you can.
 With proper planning and a good understanding of all three sets of requirements, you should be able to complete both majors in a timely manner.

-Combining journalism with a major in one of the university’s other professional schools – business, education, music and dance, or architecture and allied arts – is possible (and has been done!) but students often sacrifice graduating in four years to pursue this.
+Combining an SOJC major with a major in one of the university’s other professional schools – business, education, music and dance, or design – is possible (and has been done!) but students often sacrifice graduating in four years to pursue this.
 If you decide to do this, work very, very closely with your advisors in both professional schools.
 Plan to visit them every term to check on your progress.

-For the UO to know about these credits, the UO registrar’s office must receive your official transcript from the other institution.
+For the UO to know about these credits, the UO registrar’s office must receive an official transcript from the other institution.
 There are two ways you can make this happen:

 1) Contact the registrar’s office at the other school.
 Tell them you are a student at UO and that you’d like to transfer your credits.
 You may have to fill out a form and/or pay a processing fee, but the school will then send your transcript directly to UO.
 Many schools will allow you to complete this request process online.

-Once these credits have been processed, you’ll see them on DuckWeb under the Transfer Evaluation Report and on your Degree Guide.
+Once these credits have been processed, you’ll see them on DuckWeb under the Transfer Evaluation Report and on your Degree Guide/Ducks On Track.
 You can find more information about transferring credits on the registrar’s website.

 If you are pursuing a Bachelor of Arts degree, you are required to complete up to two years of college level foreign language.
 The important words in that sentence are “up to” and “college level.”
 To clear the requirement, you have to complete the third course of the second-year series in a foreign language.
 For most foreign languages at UO, that means completing the 203 class.